weewx/weewx/docs_src/quickstarts/pip.md

 ## Prepare for install

-- WeeWX V5.x requires Python 3.7 or greater.
-It cannot be run with Python 2.x.
+- WeeWX V5 requires Python 3.7 or greater.
+It cannot be run with Python 2.
-  If you are constrained by this, install WeeWX V4.10, the last version to support Python 2.7, Python 3.5, and Python 3.6.
+  If you are constrained by this, install WeeWX V4, which runs with Python 2.7, Python 3.5, and Python 3.6.

 - You must also have a copy of pip.
 In most cases, your operating system will offer an [installation package](https://packaging.python.org/en/latest/guides/installing-using-linux-tools/).